First 100 days: The start-up checklist every new business needs

 Register a website (or two)

 Once you’ve decided upon your business name, you should register your web address (also known as a domain name).
 Given that you might want to change your company name, you may want to look at purchasing more than one web address to give you more flexibility down the line.
-Here are four top tips to choosing a domain name.

 Make a list of suppliers and distribution partners